Adbhut-Vipin-Bhardwaj/code-connect-live/backend/README.md

 ## Security Considerations

-⚠️ **Warning**: The code execution feature runs untrusted code.
-In production:
-- Implement proper sandboxing (Docker containers, VMs)
-- Add resource limits (CPU, memory, time)
+⚠️ **Warning**: Server-side execution is removed.
+Code executes in the browser (Pyodide/QuickJS).
+You should still:
 - Validate and sanitize all inputs
 - Implement rate limiting
 - Use proper authentication and authorization
+- Consider feature flags to disable execution entirely for certain tenants

 ## License